MetaMorphic-Digital/draw-steel/src/docs/System Automations.md

 If the `Slowed` status effect is applied to an actor, the displayed maximum speed on the character sheet of that actor is changed to 2 and the in-game token ruler of that actor displays allowed speed accordingly. (see ***Movement***) Traits such as Humans` `Perseverance` can be activated via Active Effects, which allows to set the “slowed” speed to 3 instead of 2.

+### Taunted

+If the `Taunted` status effect is applied to an actor, the actor will take a double bane when attacking a different actor than the source of the `Taunted` status and having Line of Effect to the `Taunted` source.
+This does require having the attacking token selected.

 ### Weakend

 If the `Weakened` status is applied to an actor, all power rolls of that actor automatically have a bane applied to them.